Red Light and Health: The power of natural lighting for well-being

 The role of light in mitochondria

-Recent research has revealed how light directly influences biological functions at the cellular level, particularly mitochondria .
+Recent research has revealed how light directly influences biological functions at the cellular level, particularly in mitochondria .

 Mitochondria, known as the powerhouses of cells, are responsible for creating most of the energy needed for cellular activity.